Death notification: United States Armed Forces

-For military notifications, there are usually multiple persons involved: the notifying officer, a chaplain who accompanies the notifying officer throughout the process and who may also assist in delivering the news, a medic (in case the family member faints), and an officer who stays in the car in case the family members react violently.
+The process for death notification in the military is a three-phase process.
+The notifying service members are usually in a four-member team.
+They include the notifying officer, a chaplain who accompanies the notifying officer throughout the process and who may also assist in delivering the news, a medic (in case the family member faints), and an officer who stays in the car in case the family members react violently.

-The US Army Manual states that

-It is the U.S.Army policy to make personal notification to the primary next of kin and secondary next of kin of the deceased soldier within 24 hours after learning of the death.

-The process for death notification in the military is a three phase process.
-The people doing the notifying are also in the military, and are usually in a four-member team.